coderefinery/reproducible-research/content/where-to-go.md

 * Clear file structure for your project
 * At least consider reproducibility of your work

-## I do not see the need for workflows tools
+## Workflow tools will maybe make sense in the future

 * In many cases, it is probably not needed
 * You will want to consider workflow tools: